How to take advantage of Credit Card Sign-up Bonuses

 Most of the current Australian credit card sign-up bonus point offers are discussed on the Australian Frequent Flyer (AFF) forum.
 On AFF, you can also benefit from the community by using and posting referral offers.

-To help you get started, here are some of this month’s top credit card sign-up bonus deals.
-This list was last updated on 2 December 2017:
+To help you get started, here are some of this month’s top credit card sign-up bonus offers.
+This list was last updated on 2 May 2018:

 Credit card churning